 - Increase employee engagement

-Employees recognised monthly are 61% more likely to be highly engaged than those recognised quarterly.
+Employees recognized monthly are 61% more likely to be highly engaged than those recognized quarterly.
 AWI research shows that it takes at least one recognition per employee per month to move the needle on employee engagement.

 - Improve retention

-Those recognised weekly are five times more likely to say they’re not job hunting compared to those never recognised.
-Achievers customer Coborn’s found that employees recognised at least three times a month were six times less likely to leave compared to those never recognised.
+Those recognized weekly are five times more likely to say they’re not job hunting compared to those never recognized.
+Achievers customer Coborn’s found that employees recognized at least three times a month were six times less likely to leave compared to those never recognized.

 - Drive productivity

 Productivity correlates strongly with recognition frequency.
-Those recognised weekly are three times more likely to say they are the most productive selves at work compared to those never recognised.
+Those recognized weekly are three times more likely to say they are the most productive selves at work compared to those never recognized.